matus42/Massage-Therapy/README.md

   - **Acceptance Criteria**:
     - Ability to add, edit, and delete massage types.
     - Each massage type includes picture, name, duration, price, and description.
-    - Changes are immediately reflected on the client interface.
+    - Changes are immediately visible to clients on the booking platform.

 - **As a Therapist-Admin, I can set and update my availability, so that clients only book sessions when I am available.**
   - **Acceptance Criteria**:
-    - Can create and modify available time slots.
     - Availability changes update in real-time on the booking system.
     - The system prevents double-booking of time slots.